octo-technology/OpenTezos/docs/ligo/examples.md

 //output: 0
 ```

-Now, let's do a transaction !
+Now, let's do a transaction!

-Imagine the user **bootstrap3** want to use the advisor smart contract to know if he should invest.
+Imagine the user **bootstrap3** wants to use the advisor smart contract to know if he should invest.

-For that he must make a transaction using the action `RequestValue(Unit)` which the michelson expression is `(Right Unit)`.
+For that, he must make a transaction using the action `RequestValue(Unit)` for which the michelson expression is `(Right Unit)`.

 ```shell
 tezos-client transfer 0 from bootstrap3 to advisor --arg '(Right Unit)'